usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 A holder-of-key assertion contains a reference to a symmetric key or a public key (corresponding to a private key) possessed by and representing the subscriber.
 To establish a holder-of-key binding of an assertion to a claimant, the RP SHALL require the claimant to prove possession of the key that is referenced in the assertion in addition to presentation of the assertion itself.
 An assertion containing a reference to a key held by the subscriber for which key possession has not been proven SHALL be considered a bearer assertion.

-The key referenced in a holder-of-key represents the subscriber, not the claimant.
+The key referenced in a holder-of-key represents the subscriber.
 This key MAY be distinct from any key used by the subscriber to authenticate to the IdP.

 In proving possession of the subscriber’s secret, the claimant also proves with a certain degree of assurance that they are the rightful subject of the assertion.
 It is more difficult for an attacker to use a stolen holder-of-key assertion issued to a subscriber, since the attacker would need to steal the referenced key material as well.